A Riemann-Hilbert correspondence for cohomology theories of closed 1-forms: Introduction

 defined on sectors $\mathcal{I}=\{I_k\}_{k\in \Lambda_K}$.
 See Definition \ref{dRE} for details.
 We note that this generalizes the category of stalks of meromorphic connections of unramified exponential type.
 See Remark \ref{dRgeneralize}.

 On the Betti side, we describe the Stokes data intrinsically in terms of filtered modules over the coefficient sheaf.
 We consider the category $\Be_{C,\mu}$ whose objects are filtered $\scr A_\mu$-modules $(\scr L,\scr L_{\leqslant })$ indexed by $\C$.
+In particular, $\mathscr{L}$ is a sheaf of $\mathscr{A}_\mu$-modules on $S^1$.
 The filtration reflects the exponential growth order, and is compatible with the natural filtration $\scr A_\mu^{\leqslant c}$ of the coefficient sheaf.
 We require that the associated graded module

 admits local lifts, so that $\scr L$ is locally isomorphic to $\scr{A}_\mu\otimes \gr\scr{L}$.
 See Definition \ref{DefBe} for details.
-This notion generalizes the category of Stokes-filtered local systems of unramified exponential type (c.f. \cites{Deligne,Sabbah}), and also recovers, in a special case, the Stokes-filtered $\scr A_\per$-modules introduced by the author in the study of mild difference modules \cite{shamoto2022stokes}.
+This notion generalizes the category of Stokes-filtered local systems of unramified exponential type (cf. \cites{Deligne,Sabbah}), and also recovers, in a special case, the Stokes-filtered $\scr A_\per$-modules introduced by the author in the study of mild difference modules \cite{shamoto2022stokes}.
 See Remark \ref{Begeneral}.

 The first main theorem of this paper is the following: \begin{theorem}[Theorem \ref{main theorem}] There is an equivalence of categories

 \end{theorem} This is a generalization of Deligne--Malgrange Riemann--Hilbert correspondence for meromorphic connections of unramified exponential type.
 Indeed, in the case $L=0,\mu=0$, the sheaf $\scr{A}_\mu$ is the constant sheaf $\C_{S^1}$, $\dR_{C,\mu}$ is equivalent to the category of meromorphic connections of unramified exponential type (Remark \ref{dRgeneralize}), and $\Be_{C,\mu}$ is equivalent to the category of Stokes-filtered local systems (Remark \ref{Begeneral}).
 Under those equivalences, the functor $\DR^\mu$ corresponds to the classical de Rham functor of Deligne--Malgrange.